-The gross profit is the difference between the net sales and the cost of goods sold (i.e., the direct cost of sales).
-The net sales is sales minus returns inwards.
-GP ratio is the measure of the efficiency of production/purchase as well as pricing.
-The higher the gross profit, the better is the efficiency of the management in relation to production/purchase and pricing.
+The gross profit ratio is a measure of the efficiency of production/purchasing as well as pricing.
+The higher the gross profit, the greater the efficiency of management in relation to production/purchasing and pricing.

-These two items (net profit and indirect expenses) are the main consideration behind a company’s pricing policy.
+These two items (net profit and indirect expenses) are the main considerations that drive a company’s pricing policy.
 If net profit as a percentage of gross profit is small, it may indicate any of the following three things:

-- Expenses are too high in relation to the volume of business handled; or
+- Expenses are too high in relation to the volume of business handled

-- Gross profit = Net sales – Cost of goods sold (COGS); and
+- Gross profit = Net sales – Cost of goods sold (COGS)

 - Net sales = Gross sales – Sales returns or returns inwards